-Second year graduate students and advanced placement students complete a semester of Concentration coursework and an Introduction to the Field Internship prior to an Advanced Field Internship in the following semester for a total of 490 hours in the field.
-Prerequisites for the Advanced Internship include all foundation year coursework including Foundation Internship I & II or successful completion of the Advanced Standing Seminar; Concentration coursework except the Capstone Seminar, and a minimum grade of "B" in the Advanced Practice course in order to continue into the block placement in the spring semester.
-This internship is completed concurrently with a research course and project, both of which culminate in a three week Capstone Seminar on the campus before graduation.
-Part time students must complete at least the Introduction to the Field and the concentration practice and human behavior sequences prior to entering Advanced Internship III.
-It is possible for part time students to complete the block internship in three semesters consisting of the introductory semester and two semesters of concurrent internship for a minimum total of 490 hours of internship over the three semesters.
+Standard program graduate students and advanced placement students complete a semester of Concentration coursework and Introduction to Advanced Internship III prior to Advanced Field Internship III in the following semester for a total of 500 hours in the field.
+Prerequisites for the Advanced Internship include all Foundation year coursework including Foundation Internship I & II or successful completion of the Advanced Standing Seminar; Concentration coursework except the Capstone Seminar, and a minimum grade of "B" in the Advanced Practice course and Introduction Advanced Internship III in order to continue into the block placement in the spring semester.
+This internship is completed concurrently with a research course and project, both of which culminate in a two week Capstone Seminar on the campus before graduation.
+Part-time students must complete at least the Introduction to the Field and the concentration practice and human behavior sequences with a minimum grade of B- prior to entering Advanced Internship III..

 Field internship is the application of the knowledge and skills the student has obtained in the classroom courses.
-The program includes two semesters of field instruction taken concurrently with other courses and a third semester of field dedicated to field internship and professional research.
-Foundation Internship I and II each require the student to complete at minimum, 16 hours per week for 15 weeks (Summer, 35 hours per week for 7 $\frac{1}{2}$ weeks), for a minimum total of 240 hours per semester or 480 hours minimum total.
-Because of the Baylor class schedule, most students will be involved in Foundation internships in the spring semester for sixteen hours a week Tuesday through Friday, attending classes on Mondays and Tuesday, Wednesday, Thursday afternoon/evenings.
-Interns are expected to work out a time schedule with the agency and field instructor that meets the needs of the agency population, provides blocks of at least 4-8 hours in the agency, and protects classroom schedules.
-Exceptions to the four hour internship requirement must be approved by the Director of Graduate Field Education.
-Advanced Internship III requires completing a minimum total of 490 hours, 60-90 hours in the Introduction to Field course and the remainder in the Advanced Internship III followed by a Capstone Seminar on campus.
+The two-year program includes two semesters of Field instruction taken concurrently with other courses and a third semester of Field dedicated to Field internship and professional research.
+Foundation Internship I and II each require the student to complete at minimum, 16 hours per week for 15 weeks, for a minimum total of 240 hours per semester or 480 hours minimum total.
+Because of the Baylor class schedule, most students will be involved in Foundation internships for sixteen hours a week, across two or three days per week.
+Academic courses will fall on the other days of the week.
+Interns are expected to work out a time schedule with the agency and Field Instructor that meets the needs of the Field placement agency population, provides blocks of at least 4-8 hours in the agency, and protects classroom schedules.
+Exceptions to the four hour minimum internship requirement must be approved by the Director of Graduate Field Education -Generalist Practice.
+Advanced Internship III requires completing a minimum total of 500 hours, 60-100 hours in the Introduction to Field course and the remainder in the Advanced Internship III followed by a Capstone Seminar on campus.
 Concentration internships are in the student's area of concentration and are a devoted educational work experience.
-Part time students may complete the Advanced Internship in two consecutive semesters of placement, totaling 490 hours.